7000 Oaks

 the Rembrandts are restored,

-the first art documenta,
+a first art documenta,

 But not one tree is standing.